New! Try Málstaður, a platform for all of Miðeind's main products.

 "Yes, I think it's safe to say that.
 I read a lot as a child and always enjoyed Icelandic as a subject in school.
 I had very good teachers in elementary school, which has been very beneficial for me.
 For example, Einar Magnússon taught me Icelandic at Hagaskóli; from him, I learned the fundamentals of Icelandic grammar, and I have benefited from that knowledge ever since.
 I find Icelandic to be an interesting language; there's so much to it, and a rich history is embedded in the language.
 When you try to capture Icelandic in rules, you discover that there are all kinds of exceptions to the rules and fixed phrases that are old and can be traced back to Njál's Saga, the Prose Edda, and other ancient texts."

 "I felt a sense of duty when I realized that Icelandic could be left behind in this new digital world.
-It matters that Icelandic remains competitive in digital form.
+It matters that Icelandic remains competitive, usable, and applicable in digital form.
 I followed the development of language technology in other languages and saw how neural networks and artificial intelligence were being used to create all kinds of impressive services based on large amounts of text and speech.
 However, comparable services were nowhere on the horizon for Icelandic.
 And then the question was, what consequences would it have if people couldn't use Icelandic to talk to their devices?
-I realized that those who are familiar with both the technology and the Icelandic language shouldn't step aside, but rather needed to take the lead and tackle this project.
+I realized that those who are familiar with both the technology and the Icelandic language shouldn't just be bystanders, but rather needed to take the lead and actually tackle this challenge.
 Fortunately, I wasn't alone in these concerns, and a lot of good preparatory and analytical work had already been done.
 For example, at the Árni Magnússon Institute and Almannarómur, the Centre for Icelandic Language Technology, as well as by our tireless pioneers in this field, including Eiríkur Rögnvaldsson, Sigrún Helgadóttir, and Kristín Bjarnadóttir, to name just a few of many.
 So it was both easy and enjoyable to join the group."

 "We share these concerns and fully understand them.
 A lot of Miðeind's software is open-source, which means that anyone can go to a specific place on the web (https://github.com/mideind) and simply examine our programs.
 This way, anyone can see what we're doing and verify what we say.
 It also means that programmers and other interested people who want to suggest additions or changes to Miðeind's software can send us their proposals.
 We gratefully accept such assistance.